 Checking for your router’s latest firmware should be your first troubleshooting step.
-Updates are critical for everything from your computer to installed software and applications, so you should update at least once every three months.
+Updates are critical for everything, from your computer to installed software and applications.
+That’s why you should update at least once every three months.

-The reason for this is two-fold: First, you can take advantage of all the new features and improvements of new versions of firmware.
-And second, your system is up to date with security patches and preventative programs.
+There are two reasons for this.
+First, you can take advantage of all the new features and improvements of new firmware versions.
+Second, your system is up to date with security patches and preventative programs.

-Keep in mind, router firmware updates require a restart, so make sure you don’t have ongoing activities that require a network connection when you update.
+Keep in mind that router firmware updates require a restart.
+So make sure you don’t have ongoing activities that require a network connection when you update.

-The app helps you see where your router stands compared to everyone else’s, so if need be, you can manually switch channels if need be.
+This app helps you see where your router stands compared to everyone else’s, so you can manually switch channels.
 How you change channels depends on the brand and model of your router.
 Refer to your manual to find it.
 Network Analyzer is available for iOS and Android.

-For Macs, Apple provides a free tool called Wireless Diagnostics.
-Before you open it, quit all open apps, then press and hold the Option key while clicking on the Wi-Fi icon on the right-hand side of the menu bar, then choose “Open Wireless Diagnostics.”
+Apple provides a free tool called Wireless Diagnostics.
+Before you open it, quit all open apps, then press and hold the Option key while clicking on the Wi-Fi icon on the right-hand side of the menu bar.
+Then choose “Open Wireless Diagnostics.”

 Follow the onscreen instructions and your Mac will analyze your network connection.
-Once it’s complete, click the Info button that looks like an “i” in the Summary pane to learn about your connection’s channel, as well as other useful information.
+Once it’s complete, click the Info button that looks like an “i” in the Summary pane to learn about your connection’s channel and other helpful information.

 For Windows, try downloading the free Wi-Fi utility, Acrylic Wi-Fi Home.
 This application will instantly give you information about the Wi-Fi signals in your area, including the channels they utilize.

-Once you have the channel info you need, choose one among the recommended channels for 2.4GHz — 1, 6 and 11, since they don’t overlap with each other.
+Once you have the channel info you need, choose one among the recommended channels for 2.4GHz — 1, 6 and 11 since they don’t overlap.
 Then evaluate your improvements.

 4. Put the kids and guests on their own network and enable QoS